UX/UI Case study : Sango App

 With the help of the app map, I had a list of screens to cover all the pages we needed.
 I then sketched all the different designs and confronted them to our interview group and stakeholders to get feedback.

 Example of ideation following feedbacks

-“I would love to be able to chose filter recipes by cooking time, as it is a big factor for me.
+“I would love to be able to choose filter recipes by cooking time, as it is a big factor for me.
 I hate picking a recipe and realising it takes more than 1 hour to make”

-To reflect the positive, upbeat and accessibility of the brand I used natural and optimistic colors, paired with playful shapes and simple illustrations.
+To reflect the positive, upbeat, and accessibility of the brand, I used natural and optimistic colors, paired with playful shapes and simple illustrations.

 Thank you for reading this case